berkozcan/berkozcan/README.md

- - 👋  I’m @berkozcan
+ 👋  I’m @berkozcan
  💻 I am currently working on Backend and Frontend.-
  ⏳ I'm a software engineering student in Poland -
  👨‍💻 I am currently also interested in Frontend development ⚡ I Enjoy Attending IT Events in my area.
  📫 How to reach me :www.linkedin.com/in/BerkHamzaÖzcan - bozcan1@stu.vistula.edu.pl
+ ✨  I will share with you all the simple projects I have done from the past to the advanced projects.
 <!--
 **berkozcan/berkozcan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.